MrR0807/Notes/interview-questions.md

 * How are you versioning microservices?
 * Are you using CI/CD?
 What are you using for CI?
 What are you using for CD?
 * How long would it take for change of one line to end up in Production?
-* Define the whole process CI/CD process.
+* Define the whole CI/CD process.
 I've created a merge request.
 What's next?
-How long does it take to be review?
-Who does reviewing?
-Etc.
 * How do you ensure high code quality?
 Peer code review?
 TDD?
 Sonar?
 * Do you have dedicated testers?
 * How do you debug production issues?